telerik/kendo-ui-core/docs/web/editor/overview.md

       padding: 0;
     }

 There may be scenarios when the above styles are undesired and need to be removed or overridden.
-In order to remove all the styles, execute the following code after the Editor has been initialized.
+To remove all the styles, execute the following code after the Editor has been initialized:

     var editor = $("#EditorID").data("kendoEditor");
     var styleTag = editor.body.parentNode.getElementsByTagName("style")[0];
     styleTag.parentNode.removeChild(styleTag);

-In order to override the above styles, use custom styles with [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selectors and inject those custom styles in an [Editor stylesheet](http://demos.telerik.com/kendo-ui/editor/styles).
+To override the above styles, use custom styles with [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selectors and inject those custom styles in an [Editor stylesheet](http://demos.telerik.com/kendo-ui/editor/styles).
 When doing so, it is not required to customize the widget's Formatting tool.

 ## See Also